2026 Kansas House of Representatives election: District 7

-The 7th district is represented by Republican Dan Goddard, who is eligible to run for re-election but has not yet stated if he will do so.
+The 7th district is represented by Republican Dan Goddard, who is retiring.

 District 8

 The 8th district is represented by Republican Chris Croft, who is eligible to run for re-election but has not yet stated if he will do so.

 District 9

 The 9th district is represented by Republican Fred Gardner, who is eligible to run for re-election but has not yet stated if he will do so.

 District 10

 The 10th district is represented by Democrat Suzanne Wikle, who is eligible to run for re-election but has not yet stated if she will do so.

 District 11

 The 11th district is represented by Republican Ron Bryce, who is eligible to run for re-election but has not yet stated if he will do so.

 District 12

-The 12th district is represented by Republican Doug Blex, who is eligible to run for re-election but has not yet stated if he will do so.
+The 12th district is represented by Republican Doug Blex, who is retiring.

 District 13

 The 13th district is represented by Republican Duane Droge, who is eligible to run for re-election but has not yet stated if he will do so.